01 Rural Development

 Assisted county council staff in explaining the project to the community

-Discussions on future dissemination by central ministers, JICA officials, and experts
+Discussions on future dissemination by central ministers, JICA officials and experts

 06 Human Resources Capacity Building

-JICA Issue-Specific Training Program "Sub-Saharan Africa and Rice Development Promotion (A) and (B)" Course Training Outsourcing (2016-2018) (2021-2022)
+JICA, Issue-Specific Training Program "Sub-Saharan Africa and Rice Development Promotion (A) and (B)" Course Training Outsourcing (2021-2024)

 In the African region, rice imports have increased dramatically since the late 1990s due to a large increase in consumption relative to the low growth in rice production, which combined with rising global grain prices has led to food insecurity.
 With the cooperation of the Alliance for a Green Revolution in Africa (AGRA), JICA launched the Coalition for African Rice Development (CARD) in 2008 and it has actively supported the promotion of rice cultivation in sub-Saharan Africa.
 Over the three-year period beginning in FY2016, this project has provided training in Japan for a total of 74 participants from 23 CARD Initiative member countries to share experiences and future directions in rice crop promotion in their respective countries and to promote network building for ongoing information exchange.
 The historical transition of rice cultivation in Japan introduced including the hardships and innovations of rice growers.
 In addition, while consideration to making the training program more effective, a different the rice cultivation technical theme was set each year and the selection of lecturers and inspection sites suited to each theme, prior coordination, and accompanying of the participants on inspection tours planned and managed.
 The program also included a case study session in which participants from African countries with similar problems shared their problems and how they are overcoming them, and facilitated discussions among participants.